DLee211/CoffeeTrackerWebApi/README.md

 This is a simple Web API project for tracking coffee consumption.
 It's built with .NET 8.0 and uses Entity Framework Core for data access.

+## Setup

+1. Clone the repository
+2. Navigate to the project directory
+3. Create a file named `appsettings.Development.json` in the root directory and update the DefaultConnection string.

+Replace "Your connection string here" with your actual SQL Server connection string.
+1. Run dotnet restore to restore the necessary packages
+2. Run dotnet ef database update to apply the database migrations
+3. Run dotnet run to start the application

 ## Features

 - Get all coffees